errolpascua/errolpascua.github.io/projects.md

 - Designed the part to be durable enough for repeated use while maintaining a good seal

 **Why It Was Worth Doing:**
-- Significantly stronger suction improved grooming effectiveness
+- Stronger suction improved grooming effectiveness
 - Larger capacity reduced interruptions during grooming sessions
 - Less time wasted grooming
 - Reinforced practical mechanical design and rapid iteration skills